kisslinux/kisslinux.github.io/index2.md

 ### Simplicity

 This distribution follows the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) (*Keep it Simple Stupid*).
-Stupid in this context refers to the knowledge required to develop and maintain the distribution and **not** those developing it.

-The word "simple" has many different interpretations in this context, is the distribution simple to use, simple to develop or simple in its implementation?
+A distribution being "simple" has many different interpretations.
+Is it simple to use, simple to develop or simple in its implementation?
 Further the phrase "simple to use" differs depending on the person.

-Users with a prior knowledge of Linux and basic programming skills will find this distribution simple in all three examples given above.
+Users with prior knowledge of Linux and basic programming skills will find this distribution simple in all three examples given above.
 A user without prior knowledge may see this distribution as the exact opposite.

 The more code and documentation you add to a project, the more time it takes to maintain it and the risk of things going awry rises.
-Code *is* weight, we must stay light.
+Code *is* weight and we must stay light.

 ### Less is more